Sauceforge/Saucery/Saucery.NuGet/README.md

 ## Features

 - Scans a solution for projects that opt-in to updates
-- For each opted-in project, inspects PackageReference entries and determines the next available NuGet version
+- For each opted-in project, inspects `PackageReference` entries and determines the next available NuGet version
+- Automatically updates all `Directory.Packages.props` files found under the solution root (Central Package Management)
 - Optionally includes prerelease versions when resolving the next version
 - Optionally increments the project's own `<PackageVersion>` when updates are applied
 - Supports dry-run mode to preview changes without modifying files
 - Optionally scans `csproj` files on disk that are not registered in the solution
 - Optionally excludes specific projects from being updated
-- Optionally excludes specific packages from processing via CLI flag, a solution-level config file, or a per-project declaration
+- Optionally excludes specific packages from processing via CLI flag, a solution-level config file, or a per-project/per-file declaration

 ---